jlautoa645/map_maker_robot/sensors_actuators/l298n/l298n_basic/README.md

 This program:
 - Prompts a user to input three parameters: direction, speed, time
-- Moves the robot according to these parameters
+- Moves the robot by generating the appropriate pwm signal for the provided amount of time

 **Moving forward at ~86% speed example:**
 - Terminal Input/Output